sunpy/sunpy/docs/intro/installation.rst

 This will install ``sunpy`` and all of its dependencies.
 If you want to install another package later, you can run ``conda install <package_name>``.

-Now we've got a working installation of sunpy, in the next few chapters we'll look at some of the basic data structures sunpy uses for representing times, coordinates, and data with physical units.
+Now we've got a working installation of ``sunpy``, in the next few chapters we'll look at some of the basic data structures ``sunpy`` uses for representing times, coordinates, and data with physical units.

 Futher reading
 --------------